Restaurants in The Strip (South Las Vegas Boulevard)

 Spago by Wolfgang Puck ★ 4.5

-Spago by Wolfgang Puck at Bellagio in Las Vegas is the chef's relocated Strip room since 2018, a Forbes-recommended California-Mediterranean dining room overlooking the fountains.
+Spago by Wolfgang Puck at Bellagio in Las Vegas is the chef's relocated Strip room since 2018, a Forbes-recommended California-Mediterranean dining room.

 Signature: Pizza with smoked salmon and creme fraiche, Veal Wiener schnitzel, Tasting menu